DaveRichmond/hdlc-rust/README.md

 ## HDLC Framing Description

-> Only frames the data.
+> Frames the data or parses a frame.
 Rust implementation of a High-level Data Link Control (HDLC) library with support of the IEEE standard.

 * [Crate](https://crates.io/crates/hdlc)
 * [Documentation](https://docs.rs/hdlc/)